snapmagictest/SnapMagic/context.md

 3. **Deploy Supporting Infrastructure**: API Gateway, Lambda, S3
 4. **Test End-to-End**: Complete workflow from frontend to AI services

-**Status**: Complete production-ready deployment system!
+**Status**: COMPLETE PRODUCTION-READY DEPLOYMENT SYSTEM!
+Everything working 100%!
 Any user can now fork, clone, and deploy SnapMagic with the interactive flow.
+Simple CLI trigger for first build.
 Clean teardown with no prompts.
+Multi-environment support.
 AI/ML backend integration is the next major milestone.